lbr-stack/roboreg/README.md

 ```

 ### Stereo Differentiable Rendering
+> [!WARNING]
+> On first run, `nvdiffrast` compiles PyTorch extensions.
+This might use too many resources on some systems (< 16 GB RAM).
+> You can create an environment variable `export MAX_JOBS=1` before the first run to limit concurrent compilation.
+> Also refer to this [Issue](https://github.com/NVlabs/nvdiffrast/issues/201).

 This rendering refinement requires a good initial estimate, as e.g. obtained from [Hydra Robust ICP](#hydra-robust-icp).

 ```shell